Gobnait: Well

-St Gobnait's well (also known as St Debora's, Deriola's or Abigail's well) is situated to the North of Ballyagran in a high field to the left of the road to Castletown.
+St Gobnait's well is situated to the north of Ballyagran in a high field to the left of the road to Castletown.
 Rounds were made and a pattern was held on 11 February until around 1870.
 The well has now dried up but the site is still known.
 It is said that a white stag could sometimes be seen at the well.
 There is also a well in Dún Chaoin County Kerry and is visited on 11 February every year by locals.

-Veneration
+Veneration and depictions in art

-In 1601 Pope Clement VIII granted a special indulgence to those who, on Gobnait's day, visited the parish church, went to Confession and Communion and who prayed for peace among 'Christian princes', expulsion of heresy and the exaltation of the church.
+In 1601 Pope Clement VIII granted a special indulgence to those who, on Gobnait's day, visited the parish church, went to Confession and Communion and prayed for peace among 'Christian princes', expulsion of heresy and the exaltation of the church.
 Gobnait was originally a patron of ironworkers.
 Excavation at the church in Ballyvourney yielded considerable evidence of ironworking on the site.

 The saint is still locally venerated today, and is among a group of Irish saints whose feast day has been given national rather than just local recognition.
 The main centres of devotion to Gobnait are Inis Oírr (Aran Islands), Dún Chaoin in West Kerry and Balleyvourney near the Cork / Kerry border.
 She is depicted on a stained glass window at Honan Chapel in Cork, which was made by artist Harry Clarke in 1916.
+The bottom of the design features the story of Gobnait driving off the brigand.

-Former churches dedicated to Gobnait are commemorated in townlands and other places named Kilgobnet (Cill Ghobnait "church of Gobnait"): in counties Kerry (near Milltown and Dunquin), Waterford (near Dungarvan), Limerick (in Ballyagran), and Cork (near Glantane, Dripsey, and Clondrohid).
+Former churches dedicated to Gobnait are commemorated in townlands and other places named Kilgobnet (Cill Ghobnait "church of Gobnait"): in counties Kerry (at Dunquin and at Kilgobnet near Milltown), Waterford (near Dungarvan), Limerick (in Ballyagran), and Cork (near Glantane, Dripsey, and Clondrohid).